hrace009/Auto-Backup-Rotate-Webserver-and-MySQL/README.md

 <li><code>GDrive_Folder_ID=""</code> #Enter gDrive folder ID</li>
 </ul>

 How to use it?
-Just run like a regular shell script!
+Just run like a regular shell script!<br>
+gdrive command not found? click <a href="http://bfy.tw/K1ra">here</a>!

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal